CoNarrative/glujs-guide-built/glujs.md

  * Action buttons that enable and disable immediately based on the state of your application and what is selected.
 For instance, a save button that becomes enabled as soon as a form is "dirty", and then is disabled when not.
  * Areas of a form that enable or expand immediately based on a checkbox being activated or a configuration across multiple fields detected.
 For instance, a parent configuration checkbox that controls access to dependent options, or a scheduler that changes your choices based on what sort of recurrence you've set.
  * A detail panel that slides in an out based on whether anything is selected
  * Tabs that are automatically selected based on the result of actions.
 For instance, certain actions may cause a panel to slide out with the relevant tab pre-selected.
- * An options box that controls validation threshholds for other screens of the app.
+ * An options box that controls validation thresholds for other screens of the app.
 When changed, any affected screen calculations need to be updated.
  * Calculated fields based on the values of other fields that need to be immediately updated when any of the source fields change.
  * A detail panel that dynamically changes what it displays based on the type and number of rows selected.
 For instance, it may show a customized truck panel for a truck asset versus a computer asset, or an aggregate chart if multiple items are selected.